pevaio/pevaio.github.io/NiceSites.md

+---
+title: NiceSites
+permalink: "/nicesites"
-Here are some sites I find nice and worth sharing.
+description: Here are some sites I find nice and worth sharing.
+layout: page
+---

 More sites will be added.

 ## Language Studying
 - [Memrise](community-courses.memrise.com/dashboard)